What Constitutes Police Misconduct?

 - Brutality – Again, police have broad discretion to interrogate people suspected of criminal acts.
 What the police may not do, however, is beat, threaten, or coerce a confession out of someone.
 Law enforcement must follow certain procedures when dealing with any individual in their custody.
 Failure to follow these procedures may help make the case for police misconduct in court.

 The most challenging aspect of these cases is the fact each lawsuit needs to be evaluated on its own merits.
 The line between “aggressive” policing and misconduct is often difficult to distinguish.
-That is why it is important to consult with a qualified North Carolina civil rights attorney before rushing to bring a police misconduct lawsuit.
+That is why it is important to contact a law firm and seek legal advice from a qualified North Carolina civil rights attorney before rushing to bring a police misconduct lawsuit.
 For more information on this area of law, see our civil rights overview.